-Shouting at your older child whenever she misbehaves could just make her angry and resentful.
-Solving the issue together teaches her key skills and keeps her on your side.
+Shouting at your child whenever they misbehave could just make them angry and resentful.
+Solving the issue together teaches them key skills - and keeps them on your side.

-Positive discipline takes a different tact as your children get older and more able to understand the consequences of their actions.
-Problem solving issues together with your child helps her learn to express herself and negotiate what she wants without sulking or shouting.
+Positive discipline takes a different tack as your children get older and more able to understand the consequences of their actions.
+Problem-solving issues together with your child helps them learn to express themselves and negotiate what they want without sulking or shouting.

 Start solving discipline problems with your child

 Sit down with your child when things are calm (not in the heat of the moment) and use a five step approach: